 Complaining to the Ombudsman is an advantageous route where a direct complaint has been unfruitful, and you do not have a legal claim to compensation.

 Making a complaint

 You should make your complaint to the Ombudsman within a year of the relevant incident or circumstances (or knowing about the issue/s).
 However, where more than a year has passed, your complaint may still be considered if, for instance, you were bereaved, or you were too ill to complain earlier; or it took the NHS a long time to consider your complaint.

 How to complain?

 Write to the Ombudsman explaining in detail why you are unhappy about how your original complaint was handled.
 You can also complain on behalf of someone else, but you must explain why the person cannot do so and that, if appropriate, you have their agreement.
 You may be making a complaint on behalf of a child.

 What will happen?

-The Ombudsman will carry out some initial checks and let you now if you she will take on your complaint.
-This takes around 5 days.
+The Ombudsman will carry out some initial checks and let you know if he will take on your complaint.
+This takes around five days.
 If your complaint will be considered by the Ombudsman, a statement setting out the matters to be looked into will be sent to both the parties.
 Comments and relevant medical papers will be requested from the hospital, GP, dentist or other NHS service about which you are complaining.
 The Ombudsman may also want to interview you or other parties, and may ask for independent expert medical advice.